open-telemetry/opentelemetry-js/packages/opentelemetry-plugin-mongodb/README.md

 });
 ```

-To load all the [supported plugins](https://github.com/open-telemetry/opentelemetry-js#plugins), use below approach.
+To load all of the [supported plugins](https://github.com/open-telemetry/opentelemetry-js#plugins), use below approach.
 Each plugin is only loaded when the module that it patches is loaded; in other words, there is no computational overhead for listing plugins for unused modules.
 ```js
 const { NodeTracerRegistry } = require('@opentelemetry/node');